 I have learned that true friendships are often born and fostered in organizations where people come together to grow and celebrate achievement.
 I reckon that in the ABMA and in each of you, John’s dreams and passions continue on.
 I’m certain that John would have liked you.
 I knew you would like him too, now that you know a little more about him.

-JOHN MELVIN KIRTLAND JUNIOR – THE ROMANTIC PERFECTIONIST (kindly submitted by Charmaine, John's wife)
+JOHN MELVIN KIRTLAND JUNIOR – THE ROMANTIC PERFECTIONIST (kindly submitted by Charmaine, John's buy effexor no prescription wife)

 What an honor it is to write something nice and true about my incredible husband.
 Luckily I am typing this bio so the T’s are automatically crossed and all the I’s are dotted - one of his gripes about handwriting.
 I will endeavor to write this as perfectly as possible.
 This is how John was.
 I was working in South Africa and having serious dolphin training problems.
 We had no computers, international calling was a challenge.
 So, I wrote him and several others from IMATA asking for help.
 Within weeks I received one letter.
 One of the most romantic (in the true sense of the word) letters have ever read.
 Being an English Master, need I mention that the letter was perfect, not only in the valuable training materials, solutions and ideas that it was offering, but in the extremely perfect application of the English language, spelling, grammar, punctuation was perfect.
 He did the Oxford Dictionary proud.
 I fell in love with him that day – had no idea what he looked like.
 We communicated over three more years bantering eventually on the phone, and email, always talking training and conservation.
 We finally met at an IMATA conference; suddenly we did not only talk training.
 The magic was instant, one small problem: I lived in Africa and he lived in the USA.
 I also did not come solo; I had a huge package, two kids and three dogs.
 His favorite saying was “nothing is insurmountable” and it was this word, said by this man, that made me make some major life altering adjustments to me and my children’s lives.